GamesGossip Harbor: Merge & Story

 What this analysis is

-We read 850 recent reviews of Gossip Harbor: Merge & Story across the App Store (650) and Google Play (200), 433 positive and 341 negative, to find what players actually praise and complain about.
-Every percentage below is counted from those real reviews; the ratings, install range, and chart rank are the stores’ own public figures.
+We read 150 recent reviews of Gossip Harbor: Merge & Story on Google Play, 107 positive and 40 negative, to find what players actually praise and complain about.
+Every percentage below is counted from those real reviews; the ratings and install range are the stores’ own public figures.
 We never invent downloads or revenue, those aren’t public, so we don’t pretend to know them.
-Here’s what makes Gossip Harbor: Merge & Storywork, and where it doesn’t.
+Here’s what makes Gossip Harbor: Merge & Story work, and where it doesn’t.

 Why Gossip Harbor: Merge & Story is so successful

 A top-5 US top-grossing game and one of the highest-grossing merge titles on the chart, an observed ranking, not an estimated revenue number.
-A Merge Puzzle game by Microfun Limited, released July 2022, it combines 838K+ total ratings across both stores with a few things players consistently single out:
+A Merge Puzzle game by Microfun Limited, released July 2022, it holds 863K+ ratings across both stores with a few things players consistently single out:

 The core loop